NightmareXIV/Splatoon/README.md

   </tr>
   <tr>
     <td>namespace</td>
     <td>Add elements to specific named namespace instead of default one.
-If you are not using `destroyAt` parameter, always specify namespace so you can destroy element manually later.
+If you are not using <code>destroyAt</code> parameter, always specify namespace so you can destroy element manually later.
 This will apply to all layouts/elements passed in current request.
 Namespaces are not unique: you can reuse same namespace in further queries to add more layouts/elements to a single namespace.</td>
   </tr>
   <tr>
     <td>destroyAt</td>
     <td>Passing this parameter let you specify when layouts/elements you have defined in request should be destroyed automatically by Splatoon.
 This parameter can take the following values:
   <ul>
-    <li>`NEVER` or `0` - do not use auto-destroy.
+    <li><code>NEVER</code> or <code>0</code> - do not use auto-destroy.
 This is default value. </li>
-    <li>`COMBAT_EXIT` - destroy layouts/elements next time player exits combat.</li>
+    <li><code>COMBAT_EXIT</code> - destroy layouts/elements next time player exits combat.</li>
-    <li>`TERRITORY_CHANGE` - destroy layouts/elements next time player changes territory (enters/exits dungeon, for example)</li>
+    <li><code>TERRITORY_CHANGE</code> - destroy layouts/elements next time player changes territory (enters/exits dungeon, for example)</li>
     <li>Numeric value greater than 0 - destroy layouts/elements after this much <b>milli</b>seconds have passed.</li>
       </ul>
       This will apply to all layouts/elements passed in current request.